 4.2.3 Baking Instructions

-Bake in the preheated oven for about 45-50 minutes or until the top is golden brown and a toothpick inserted in the center comes out clean.
-Let it cool slightly before serving to allow the flavors to settle.
+Bake for 45-50 minutes until the top is golden and a toothpick comes out clean.
+Let it cool a bit so it sets before you cut.

 4.3 Tips for Perfecting Your Casserole